How you can support NCSAM

 The internet has become an invaluable tool for teachers, changing how they develop class materials, present lessons, communicate with parents and record grades.
 As a trusted adult, you can play an essential role in making sure your students stay safe and secure online when they leave the classroom.

 A great place to start is by participating in National Cyber Security Awareness Month (NCSAM) each October.
 Whether you are able to show your support for just one day or every day in October, consider the following ways you can make a difference to raise cybersecurity awareness.

 What you can do…

 …in one minute:

 - Share one online safety tip each day in October from STOP.
 THINK.
-CONNECT., the global cybersecurity education and awareness campaign.
+CONNECT., the global online safety education and awareness campaign.
 Download tips and advice.

 …in one hour: